 Seth Freed wessler

-Seth Freed Wessler is an investigative reporter based in New York, a Puffin Fellow at Type Investigations, and a senior fellow at the Schuster Institute for Investigative Journalism.
+Seth Freed Wessler is an investigative reporter based in New York, a Puffin Foundation Writing Fellow at Type Investigations, and a senior fellow at the Schuster Institute for Investigative Journalism.

 He has reported for the New York Times Magazine, The Nation, ProPublica, This American Life, Reveal/The Center for Investigative Reporting, Elle Magazine, and NBC.
 Seth has won numerous awards including the Hillman Prize, The John Bartlow Martin Award, the Izzy Award, the Investigative Prize from the Society of American Business Editors and Reporters, the Al Neuharth Award for Investigative Journalism from NAHJ, the Immigration Journalism Prize from the French-American Foundation and other honors.